lgrignon/jsweet-jaxrs-server-example/README.md

 Deploy on a glassfish server and browse context root.
 Persistence unit configuration is not mandatory since web api use mocks.
 It is just a template :)

+## Troubleshooting

+On Glassfish server 4.1.1, some errors could occur on startup with Jersey 2 ([see SO thread](http://stackoverflow.com/questions/33319659/moxy-exceptions-in-javaee-jersey-2-0-project#comment59525913_35925641))
+In order to solve it, download latest EclipseLink and update glassfish/module/...moxy jar